Vexillum albotaeniatum

 Vexillum albotaeniatum is a species of small sea snail, marine gastropod mollusk in the family Costellariidae, the ribbed miters.

 Description

-The length of the shell attains 14 mm.
+The shell is elongated with longitudinal ridges, and is white with some darker spots.
+The last whirl exceeds half of the total length of the shell, with a pointed lip.
+The shell's throat is also striated.
+The length of the shell reaches 14-15 millimeters, and its diameter reaches a max of 5 millimeters.

 Distribution

 This marine species occurs off New Caledonia and the Philippines.